-Mark E. Robinson is Co-chair of Mintz Levin’s national White Collar Defense, Government Investigations & Enforcement Practice and recognized as a leading litigator — having the highest Band 1 ranking in Chambers).
+Mark E. Robinson is a Member in Mintz’s national White Collar Defense, Government Investigations & Enforcement Practice and recognized as a leading litigator — having been ranked by Chambers USA for more than a decade.
 He applies his unique experience as a former federal prosecutor and senior federal and state political appointee to advise companies and their directors and senior management — in the boardroom and the courtroom — on complex, high-stakes reputational and bet-the-company civil and criminal matters.
 He has a specialty in creatively resolving corporate disasters involving multiple investigative agencies in multiple jurisdictions.
 Mark is the former Deputy Chief of the Justice Department’s Criminal Division, Chief of Staff to the Governor and Finance Secretary for the Commonwealth of Massachusetts, and Chairman of the Massachusetts Port Authority.

-Mark serves as Co-chair of the firm’s national White Collar Defense, Government Investigations & Enforcement Practice and is among the leading lawyers in the United States when it comes to handling complex legal problems involving the government.
+Mark is a Litigator in the firm’s national White Collar Defense, Government Investigations & Enforcement Practice and is among the leading lawyers in the United States when it comes to handling complex legal problems involving the government.
 He is a nationally recognized authority in government investigations and enforcement and cybersecurity defense, and a former deputy chief of the Criminal Division of the US Department of Justice (DOJ).

 Mark represents, advises, and defends public and private sector clients in connection with internal investigations, regulatory enforcement actions, commercial litigation, and large-scale data breaches.
 He has represented CEOs, directors and officers, audit committees, and senior executives in industries as varied as health care, biotechnology, insurance, energy, automotive, media, sports and financial services.